Monoculture: Forestry

+Environmental impacts

+While forest monocultures are efficient ways of producing timber, studies show single-species forests reduce biodiversity, causing declines in forest productivity and native tree, animal, and insect populations over time.
+The loss of biodiversity in forest monocultures is associated with lower forest resistance to pathogens, attack by insects, and adverse environmental conditions, such as an acceleration of pedolysis.

+Social impacts

+Monoculture plantations have been shown to have substantial social impacts on local communities.
+Forest monocultures have motivated migrations across Latin America due to localized water cycle interference, declining soil health, and changes in resource availability.
+While industrial agriculture can increase employment opportunities, studies show forest plantations often have limited employment opportunities, with most workers coming from outside of the community.
+Profits made from monoculture plantations historically follow a "boom and bust" trend, temporarily benefitting the community in increased income, revenue, and quality of life until resources are exhausted, with profits rarely distributed back into the deforested land.

+Environmental changes caused by monoculture forests are particularly felt among indigenous communities given their reliance and connection to the land while additionally becoming subject to land privatization.
+These lands are frequently acquired through land grabbing and dispossession by large companies in global trade, ultimately reducing rural land, cutting off access to locals, and changing agricultural and community dynamics.

 Residential monoculture

 Lawn monoculture in the United States was historically influenced by English gardens and manor-house landscapes, but its inception into the American landscape is fairly recent.
 Aesthetics drove the evolution of the residential green areas, with turfgrass becoming a popular addition to many American homes.
 Turfgrass is a nonnative species and requires high levels of maintenance.
-However, the drive for its widespread use primarily came from social pressures.
-At the local level, governments and organizations have begun to take monocultural practices into their own hands (think Homeowner Associations).
-Various issues related to maintenance of private property have occurred, such as maintaining aesthetics and real estate value.
-Disagreements in residential maintenance of weeds, lawns, etc, have resulted in civil cases or even direct aggression against neighbors.
+At the local level, governments and organizations, such as Homeowner Associations, have pressured the maintenance of lawn aesthetics and influenced real estate value.
+Disagreements in residential maintenance of weeds and lawns have resulted in civil cases or direct aggression against neighbors.

-Like agriculture, the high levels of maintenance required for turfgrass created a growing demand for chemical management, i.e. pesticides, herbicides, insecticides.
+High levels of maintenance required for turfgrass created a growing demand for chemical management, i.e. pesticides, herbicides, insecticides.
 A 1999 study showed that in a sample of urban streams, at least one type of pesticide was found in 99% of the streams.
-One major risk associated with pesticides on lawns include exposure of chemicals into the home through the air, clothing, and furniture which can be more detrimental to children than to the average adult.
+A major risk associated with lawn pesticide use is the exposure to chemicals within the home through the air, clothing, and furniture, which can be more detrimental to children than to the average adult.